 Eveth glanced back, as screeching death-rattles greeted him.

-Then, came loud (and surprisingly happy) voices.
+Then, came loud, surprisingly happy, voices.

 “All is well, honored Alem!”
 The reply was returned just as a giant ax swung down, bisecting a charging lizard.
 Then, violently lifting the weapon back up with a reverse swing, Nathaniel easily beheaded another.
 The corpse seemed to scramble for a few seconds, before smashing, headless, into a wall.
 Blood sprayed, profusely, as it did.
 “Such fun!”
 Nathaniel added, with a wide smile.